gabrielrsp/gabrielrsp/README.md

 I have 3 years of experience working at the State Department of Development and Innovation of the State of Goiás where I had an intense contact with technology in different stages of the software development process, like documentation, automated tests, database, versioning control and continuous integration.

-I recently participated in the hackathon of the Federal University of Goias where my team and I developed a project to help students in the preparation of the final thesis and we won the first place
+I recently participated in the hackathon of the Federal University of Goias where my team and I developed a project to help students in the preparation of the final thesis and we won the first place.

 These are some of my published projects